Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation: Avoid These 6 Common Mistakes

 ‘My way or the highway’ strategy can create tension in reaching a quality child custody mediation agreement while denying the child’s best interests and needs.
 It can also result in the mediation failing.

-Past issues or problems are important.
-When you present them, do so in a manner that helps achieve the end goal: Your children’s best interests.
+Sometimes, discussing past issues or problems is important to unfold solutions in mediation.
+Therefore, when you present them, do so in a manner that helps achieve the end goal: Your children’s best interests.

-Negatively presenting the past will stifle creative discussion.
 Consider the best manner to discuss important issues that impact your children without pushing your spouse out of the conversation.
-Avoid any behavior or discussion that reflects aggression towards your spouse or mediator.

 Parenting plan mediation is a casual and informal, unlike the court’s formal and strict process.
 Avoid any behavior or discussion that reflects aggression towards your spouse or mediator.
 The following are the don’ts of behavior in custody mediation.

-So, always avoid these phrases: “I will make you pay.”
-Alternatively, “I will see you in the court
+So, avoid the phrasing like this: “I will make you pay.”
+Alternatively, “I will see you in the court.”

 Use “I” language.
 “I” statements?
 “I” statements are communication techniques for expressing your needs and feelings without blaming others or discussing other’s faults.